isomerpages/agd-corp/_careers-at-agd/Explore Careers/Career Opportunities for Professionals.md

 variant: tiptap
 ---
 <h1>Career Opportunities for Professionals</h1>
-<p>Be part of the AGD family and experience it for yourself why a career
+<p>AGD is more than just a workplace; it is a place with people at its heart
-in AGD is unlike any other.
+and a community working collaboratively across government agencies to drive transformative change.
+Be part of the AGD family and experience it for yourself why a career in AGD is unlike any other.
 Successful candidates will also enjoy attractive remuneration packages and benefits.</p>
 <p></p>
 <p>If you are looking to become a Chartered Accountant under ISCA, the work
 at AGD as an Accredited Training Organisation (ATO) under the Singapore